Cigna Design System — Enterprise Healthcare

 Cigna needed new features inside Mednext, Munich Re HealthTech's existing platform, delivered through Deloitte.
 Three organizations, three sets of priorities, one live healthcare product that couldn't break.
 I sat at the intersection of all three, translating between what each needed and what was actually possible.

-🔒 UI components abstracted for NDA compliance
+🔒 UI components and data are limited for NDA compliance

 02 - My Role